electrode-io/car-buying/instructions.md

   ## Installing the Mock Server

   The mock server is a simple nodeJS, Hapi server that simulates services needed in the car-buying app.
 It also serves images that are used by the app.
-  In a seperate folder within your working directory, please clone the server from [here](https://github.com/electrode-io/car-buying-service).
+  In a separate folder within your working directory, please clone the server from [here](https://github.com/electrode-io/car-buying-service).

   After cloning the repo, run the following commands to get the server running.
   You can run these in a separate terminal.